The Salty Bible

 These files provide no useful information about a release.

-Use short file extensions for .jpg
+Use short file extensions for all .jpg and .tif files.
+Consistency helps library management.

 1.8.
 Do not pick apart or merge releases

-Releases must be considered inseparable.
+Releases should be considered inseparable.
 Deleting, adding or swapping tracks of a release compromises its integrity: makes it unverifiable as a whole and its album level metadata not match what is actually stored on disk.

 2. Formats